CRT, CEKP, CELT, CEMT, CTPT, VT

 PHILOSOPHY

 While working trackside, on farms calls and in surgery suite alongside some of the performance horse industry's leading veterinarians, Gina developed a passion for rehabbing these incredible athletes.
 With the thought of getting the horses back to performing at optimal level in the least amount of time, she realized the importance of incorporating techniques that also help ensure the horse remains comfortable and that there will be a lower level of recurrence of injury once back to work.
-While there is certainly a place in the rehabilitation process for more western medicine, we believe in utilizing a more integrative approach to treatment.
+While there is certainly a place in the rehabilitation process for more western medicine, we believe in utilizing a more integrative approach that considers the whole body to determine treatment, not just the symptom.
 The treatment protocol plays a critical role in supporting horses during their rehabilitation phase after a surgical procedure or injury.
 Proper equine rehabilitation requires time, patience, and flexibility to ensure successful healing of the injured horse.
 While veterinary care is essential for the horse’s recovery, a holistic approach that includes physiotherapy, proper nutrition, exercise, and equine therapeutic massage and other bodywork modalities can aid in the recovery process, help prevent further injuries, and facilitate a faster recovery.

 "When you touch one thing with deep awareness,